-The lateritic soil samples used in this study were obtained from five (5) selected borrow pits around Minna; Niger State.
-Minna is located in North-central Nigeria between latitude 9° 36' 50'' North and longitude 6° 33' 25'' East.
+The lateritic soil samples used in this study were obtained from five (5) selected borrow pits around Minna; NigerState.Minna is located in North-central Nigeria between latitude 9° 36' 50'' North and longitude 6° 33' 25'' East.
 Geologically, the study area lies within the Northern central basement complex of Nigeria.
-The area is characterized by migmatite gneiss complex, older granite and schist (Ajibade, Rahaman and Egezi; 1988).
-The maximum rainfall per year is between 1000 to 1500 mm drained by several rivers which are tributaries of the river Niger (Alhassan and Mustapha, 2012).
+The area is characterized by migmatite gneiss complex, older granite and schist (Ajibade, Rahaman and Egezi; 1988).The maximum rainfall per year is between 1000 to 1500mm drained by several rivers which are tributaries of the river Niger (Alhassan and Mustapha, 2012).

 A total of sixteen (16) lateritic soil samples were collected by method of disturbed sampling during the dry season.
-From five (5) selected borrow pits around Minna, the capital of Niger State.
-Samples were collected between 0.5-1.0m below the natural ground level.
+Samples were collected from five (5) different axis around Minna, the capital of Niger State Samples were collected between 0.5-1.0m below the natural ground level.
 Samples were put in air tight bags, marked and sealed to preserve their natural moisture.
-Sample labels indicated date of sampling; locations and depth of collection.
-Samples were immediately transported to the Geotechnical Laboratory of the Civil Engineering Department of the Federal University of Technology; Minna (Gidan Kwanu campus).
+Sample labels indicated date of sampling; locations and depth of sample collection.
+Samples were immediately transported to the Geotechnical Laboratory of the Civil Engineering Department of the Federal University of Technology; Minna (Gidan Kwano campus).
 Natural moisture content tests were performed on soil samples immediately on arrival at the laboratory.
 Other tests were conducted in the Soil Mechanics Laboratory of the Federal Polytechnic, Bida, Niger State, Nigeria.

-Samples MK1, MK2 and MK3 were collected from an active borrow pit at Maikunkele at the northern axis of Minna.
-Samples labeled JT1, JT2, JT3 were collected from a relatively active borrow pit at Jatai, a village along Minna, Sarkin Pawa road on the eastern axis of Minna.
-On the Minna-Suleja road axis, three samples labeled PG1, PG2 and PG3 were collected from an active borrow pit located at Poggo.
-Samples LG1, LG2 and LG3 were collected from an active borrow pit at LapiaGwari near Talba farm estate.
-Four samples; GK1, GK2, GK3 and GK4 were collected from the Gidan

-Kwanu campus of the Federal University of Technology; Minna located along Bida-Minna road axis.
+Samples MK1, MK2 and MK3 were collected from active borrow pits at Maikunkele at the northern axis of Minna.
+Samples labeled JT1, JT2, JT3 were collected from a relatively active borrow pits at Jatai, a village along Minna-Sarkin Pawa road on the eastern axis of Minna.
+On the Minna-Suleja road axis, three samples labeled PG1, PG2 and PG3 were collected from active borrow pits located at Poggo.Samples LG1, LG2 and LG3 were collected from active borrow pits at Lapia Gwari near Talba farm estate.
+Four samples; GK1, GK2, GK3 and GK4were collected from the Gidan Kwanu campus of the Federal University of Technology; Minna along Bida-Minna road axis.